tomfbush/getting_and_cleaning_data_course_project/README.md

 This readme sits in the repo at https://github.com/tomfbush/getting_and_cleaning_data_course_project

-The main code is in run_analysis.R.
-In order to get this working it should be in the same folder as the test and train directories from the unpacked data.
+The main code is in `run_analysis.R`.
+In order to get this working it should be in the same folder as the `test` and `train` directories from the unpacked data.
 The data itself comes from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip as per the assignment.

 ## The script